 Step 2: Assign Roles

-- Reader - Grants read access to subscription resources
+- Reader — read access to subscription resources

-- Cost Management Reader - Grants access to view cost and billing data
+- Cost Management Reader — access to cost and billing data

-- Advisor Reviews Reader - Grants access to view Azure Advisor recommendations
+- Advisor Reviews Reader — access to Azure Advisor recommendations

 Wait for Verification